Skip to content

 Frequently asked questions

-Does QLever run on Windows and MacOS?
+Does QLever run on macOS?

 Can QLever read compressed files or multiple files?